- 1. Organizational Skills Assessment

 - 10. Job-Specific Assessment

 There are numerous ways to assess job candidates and determine if they have the skills and abilities required for the job, but not all of them are effective.
-The best skills tests can determine how well an individual will handle the job by emulating the roles they'll be performing every day.
+The best skills testing methods can determine how well an individual will handle the job by emulating the roles they'll be performing every day.

 1. Organizational Skills Assessment